metacpan/metacpan-cpan-extracted/distros/T/Text-ANSI-Fold/README.md

 - **padding** => _bool_

     If **padding** option is given with true value, margin space is filled up with space character.
+Default is 0.
 Next code fills spaces if the given text is shorter than 80.

         ansi_fold($text, 80, padding => 1);

+    If an ANSI **Erase Line** sequence is found in the string, color status at the position is remembered, and padding string is produced in that color.

 - **padchar** => _char_